amlcurran/Novoda-Issues/README.md

 gem install bundler
 ```

-Install dependencies in the project:
+Install dependencies in the project.
+Run this in the root of the project:

 ```
 bundle install && bundle exec pod install